Am0rphous/CheatSheets/Linux 🐧/Booting and GRUB.md

 update-initramfs -u      # This might do the trick.
 Unmount and reboot to check if its working

 #Re-install GRUB after chroot
 [ -d /sys/firmware/efi ] && echo "UEFI" || echo "Legacy/BIOS"   # Check what type of BIOS you have.
 Kali might use UEFI
 ls -l /boot/efi                                                 # If "efi" partition with another sub folder "EFI", then you guessed it: you have efi

+sudo apt install grub-efi-amd64-bin grub-efi-amd64 grub-pc-bin

 grub-install --target=x86_64-efi --efi-directory=/boot/efi --bootloader-id=kali
 update-grub